Validate Pandas DataFrames using Pydantic: pandantic

 Documentation and next steps

-Documentation on the parse_df method can be found here including some similar usage examples.
+Documentation on the Pandantic class can be found here including some similar usage examples.
 Next steps for the pandantic project will focus on implementing the dataframe validation method on other famous DataFrames frameworks like Polars and PySpark.
 Thank you for taking the time to read the blog.
 I hope the pandantic package is able to improve your coding workflow (and life).

 --